 - McFarlane was sued by NHL player Anthony Rory Twist over the mobster Tony Twist, who McFarlane had admitted was named after him.
 In 2004 McFarlane was found guilty of having profited on Twist's likeness and eventually settled out of court.

 - McFarlane's habit of claiming sole ownership over the characters he co-created - dating back to his work on Venom - has gotten him into a lot of trouble with Neil Gaiman, who wrote the stories that introduced the key characters Angela, Cogliostro, and Medieval Spawn in 1993.
 This resulted in an arduous legal battle that lasted until 2004, where a court hearing granted them joint ownership.
-Gaiman later returned to court over expies of Medieval Spawn and Angela and McFarlane's use of Miracleman, and it was ultimately decided that Gaiman would get Angela - eventually selling her to Marvel Comics in 2013 - and McFarlane would get Medieval Spawn and Cog, though the latter reappearing in Spawn indicates McFarlane at the very least shares ownership.
+Gaiman later returned to court over expies of Medieval Spawn and Angela and McFarlane's use of Miracleman, and it was ultimately decided that Gaiman would get sole ownership of Angela - eventually selling her to Marvel Comics in 2013.
+It wasn't disclosed who would get Medieval Spawn and Cog, though the latter reappearing in Spawn indicates McFarlane at the very least shares ownership.

-- McFarlane claimed he had gotten the rights to Miracleman when he purchased Eclipse's creative assets in 1996, and introduced the character into Spawn as a cosmic entity called the "Man Of Miracles/Mother of Creation.
+- McFarlane claimed he had gotten the rights to Miracleman when he purchased Eclipse Comics's creative assets in 1996, and introduced the character into Spawn as a cosmic entity called the "Man Of Miracles/Mother of Creation.
 In 2001, Gaiman launched a second lawsuit against McFarlane to get ownership of the character back, but it was found that both their claims to the character were invalid as the rights were still owned by the original creator, Mike Anglo.
-In 2009, Marvel purchased the character from his original creator, Mick Anglo.
+In 2009, Marvel purchased the character from Anglo and began republishing old stories.
 In 2015, Spawn underwent a Continuity Reboot that retconned Miracleman and the arcs involving him out of the comic.

 - Actor Allusion: "...start the Apocalypse now!", said to Martin Sheen.